denoland/gsoc2024_ideas/README.md

 started work on a mini version of Deno in deno_core that needs lots of work: inspector support, a functional REPL, worker infrastructure and more.

+### Benchmark Bot

+Deno has set of benchmarking tools that run benchmarks of various kinds for us.
+The bots need a lot of love to improve the quality of the code, make them more reliable and add more benchmarks.
+You'd need to work with Deno APIs, Github APIs and APIs from various cloud providers.

 ###

 ## License